The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Background and related results

 \section{Background and related results}

-One key question in the study of the contact process concerns the long-run survival of the infection.
-On infinite graphs it is possible for the infection to survive indefinitely, and it is well-known that on lattices and trees the contact process exhibits a phase transition in $\lambda$ between almost sure extinction and positive probability of indefinite survival.
-While the contact process cannot survive indefinitely on a finite graph, it is known that on certain finite graphs such as $\mathbf{Z} \mod n$ that there is a phase transition in $\lambda$ between survival time $O(\log n)$ and survival time $e^{\Theta(n)}$ asymptotically as the size of the graph $n \rightarrow \infty$.
-For a detailed introduction to and summary of known results about the contact process, we direct the reader to \cite{LiggettSIS} and \cite{DurrettDoG}.
+One key question in the study of the contact process concerns the survival time of the infection.
+Foundational work on this question included studying the contact process on infinite lattices and trees, where it is known that the contact process exhibits a phase transition in $\lambda$ between almost sure extinction and positive probability of indefinite survival.
+For a detailed introduction to and summary of results about the contact process, we direct the reader to \cite{liggett2013stochastic} and \cite{DurrettDoG}.

-Of particular relevance to us are the results of \cite{viruses}, who show that the contact process has survival time $e^{\Theta(n)}$ on star graphs for all $\lambda > 0$, \cite{MountfordExp}, who extend this result to random graphs with power law degree distribution, and \cite{BNNS2021}, who extend this result to general random graphs whose degree distributions have subexponential tails.
-This contrasts with our main results showing that the survival time of the vigilance model has a phase transition between linear and exponential survival times on a class of graphs including power law random graphs.
+\textbf{SIS on large finite graphs and extinction-time notions.} On any finite graph the SIS/contact process dynamics eventually reaches the absorbing all-healthy state, so the infinite-graph survival notion does not directly carry over.
+Instead, a central quantity is the \emph{extinction time}, often studied from the worst-case initial condition where all nodes are infected.
+Early work analyzed extinction-time behavior on homogeneous finite graphs such as $d$-dimensional tori and grids \cite{durrett1988contact,mountford1993metastable}.
+More recent results address complex network models including the Barab\'asi--Albert preferential attachment model \cite{berger2005spread}, the configuration model \cite{ChatterjeeDurrett2009,Mountford2013,mountford2016exponential,bhamidi2021survival}, Erd\H{o}s--R\'enyi random graphs \cite{cator2021explicit,nam2022critical}, random regular graphs \cite{mourrat2016phase}, small-world graphs \cite{durrett2007two}, networks with community structure \cite{sivakoff2017contact-communities}, and general random graph families \cite{valesin2024contact}.
+In this line of work, a finite-graph system is called \emph{supercritical} (resp.\ \emph{subcritical}) when the extinction time grows ``large'' (resp.\ ``small'') with the number of nodes $n$; typically ``large'' means exponential (or stretched-exponential) in $n$, whereas ``small'' is closer to logarithmic in $n$.

+A consistent theme is that degree heterogeneity strongly affects persistence.
+For instance, under extinction-time notions of criticality, it has been shown that $\lambda_c=0$ for the Barab\'asi--Albert model \cite{berger2005spread} and for configuration models with heavy-tailed degree distributions \cite{ChatterjeeDurrett2009}.
+Moreover, for these heavy-tailed settings the extinction time can be stretched-exponential (and in some cases exponential) in $n$ even for arbitrarily small $\lambda>0$, with a metastable infected fraction maintained during the long persistence window \cite{Mountford2013,mountford2016exponential}.
+In contrast, for degree distributions having exponential moments, recent results show that the corresponding $\lambda_c$ (in the extinction-time sense) is positive, implying that sufficiently weak infection dies out rapidly regardless of network size \cite{bhamidi2021survival}; in particular this includes random regular graphs and Erd\H{o}s--R\'enyi graphs \cite{mourrat2016phase,cator2021explicit,nam2022critical}.